famedly/ldap-sync/README.md

 E2E tests cannot run concurrently, since this would cause synchronization to happen concurrently.

+For LDAP-over-TLS, openldap is configured to allow connections without client certificates, but if one is provided, it must be verified correctly.
+This allows us to test scenarios with and without client certificates.

 ## Quirks & Edge Cases

 - Changing a user's LDAP id (the attribute from the `user_id` setting)